Osaka City 大阪市

 Mon-Sat (including National Holiday, Closed from December 29th to January 3rd.)
 9:00-17:00

-※If you have difficulty in hearing or speaking, please apply by sending a 0120-53-4153 or postcard to the Environment Management Center.
+※If you have difficulty hearing or speaking, please call 0120-53-4153 or contact the Environment Management Center by postcard.

-• After confirming service charges with the Bulky Waste Collection Center, please purchase a Bulky Waste Collection Fee Ticket for each item.
-Tickets can be purchased at convenience stores, supermarkets, or post offices that have signs indicating that this service is available.
+• After confirming the service fee with the Bulky Waste Collection Center by phone, please purchase a Bulky Waste Collection Ticket for each item.
+Tickets can be purchased at convenience stores, supermarkets, and other outlets that display signs indicating that this service is available.

 • Flammable or explosive waste such as fire extinguishers, gas cylinders, waste kerosene oil, minibikes, motorcycles, harmful chemicals, paint, batteries are not collectable.
 With regards to the disposal of the above, please consult the retailer or companies concerned for collection.